robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Starting from Robot Framework 2.7.5, it is possible to use also HTML, plain text and reStructuredText_ formats.
-See `Specifying documentation format`_ section for information how to set the format in the library source code and `libdoc`_ chapter for more information about the formats in general.
+See `Specifying documentation format`_ section for information how to set the format in the library source code and Libdoc_ chapter for more information about the formats in general.

 .. note:: If you want to use non-ASCII characters in the documentation of
           Python libraries, you must either use UTF-8 as your `source code